 1. How did these goods, as they moved along trading networks & through different recipient communities with different socio-cultural & political climates, change in their value and meaning?

 2. In what ways did these goods themselves affect the socio-cultural & political values of their recipient communities?

 3. To what degree did these goods alter the recipient communities’ understanding of the community of origin & the relative relationships between them?

 The case-study luxury goods chosen offer different distinct points of origin, different directions of trade and encapsulate different opportunities for the attribution of value and meaning: first silk (originating from China and traded west as both raw material and finished garment); second black pepper (originating from Kerala, India and traded both east and west as finished product with long shelf life); and third blown glass (originating from the Roman Levant and traded east, as both luxury good in itself and container of other luxury goods [e.g. perfumed oils]).

-During the course of the Fellowship, I will be working with the ancient Global history centres at Warwick, Oxford and Stanford, as well as with colleagues at the Institute for the History of Ancient Civilisations, Northeast Normal University (‘NNU’), Changchun, China.
-I plan to publish my research in a monograph with Cambridge University Press.
+During the course of the Fellowship, I gave research papers at the Global history centres at Warwick and Stanford, as well as at Fudan University, Shanghai, China, and as a visiting fellow at the Institute for the History of Ancient Civilisations, Northeast Normal University (‘NNU’), Changchun, China.